bluetentacle/contract-mesh/README.md

 Using the dependencies described in the contract, and by querying the service catalog for details about the dependencies, *client-side* code can also be generated that calls other services' APIs and consume other services' events.
 The services framework can ensure that the service only interacts with those services referenced in the contract.

+The client interface created by codegen can transparently obtain and cache access tokens.
+Codegen can read the security specification in the API specification of a referenced service to discover its authentication scheme, and call the identity server to obtain a token with the scopes required by an API endpoint.

 ### Create an environment from scratch

 The contract mesh fully describe the dependencies between services and this allows us to easily create an environment from scratch.
 It's possible to both deploy the entire microservice ecosystem, or a subset of services.

 Fixed testing environments will be a thing of the past.
 Instead of dedicated DEV, QA, INT environments that are constantly running, the contract mesh allows us to create a test environment for the duration of a test run, containly only those services that are of interest to the test, and once we are done, easily tear it down.
 These environments can be used for both manual testing and automated testing.

-### API gateway configuration
+### Configure the API gateway

 API gateways is an essential part of any microservice architecture.
 However, the gateway's configuration is usually separate from the deployment of services, thus adding to deployment complexity.

-The service contract is a natuarl location for API gateway configuration.
+The service contract is a natural location for API gateway configuration.
 By adding a custom field to the OpenAPI document such as `x-api-gateway`, the contract author can decide which endpoints to expose to the gateway:

 ```yaml
 ...